-The annual event which kicked off in 2014 was among major tourism-drawer festivals of Iloilo City but it was disrupted by the Coronavirus pandemic in 2020.
+The annual event kicked off in 2014 and considered among major tourism-drawer festivals of Iloilo City.
+It only halted in 2020 and 2021 because of the COVID-19 pandemic.

-The three-day event is expected to gather a minimum of 5,000 bikers from different provinces in Panay and Guimaras island.
-The venue of the event will remain at the 72-hectare Iloilo Business Park developed by the Megaworld in Mandurriao district in Iloilo City.
+The event center will remain at the 72-hectare Iloilo Business Park developed by the Megaworld in Mandurriao district in Iloilo City.

-Megaworld Iloilo is a pioneering partner of the Iloilo Bike Festival since it started in 2014.
-The partnership was also a way for the conglomerate to showcase the township’s infra and programs that support reduction of carbon footprint like the live-work-play-learn and by establishing a bike-friendly environment with bike lanes and bike racks within the business park.
+Megaworld Iloilo is a pioneering partner of the Bikefest since it started in 2014.
+The partnership is a way to showcase the township’s infra and programs that support reduction of carbon footprint like the live-work-play-learn.
+It also shows the bike-friendly environment it established with bike lanes and bike racks within the business park.

-The event is also supported by the Iloilo Festivals Foundation, Inc. (IFFI), Dept. of Tourism (DOT) and Megaworld Iloilo.
+The festival is also managed by the the Iloilo Festivals Foundation, Inc. (IFFI).